Laaronhooper/resume_website/README.md

   - The purpose of this repositry is to cut my teeth on HTML and CSS.
 It is a portfolio project that is within my course at Coder Academy.

 - Functionality / features:
   - The website was built from a mobile first design.
+With a sticky navigation panel at the bottom of the screen.
+Allowing ease of use for navigation between pages.
+  - On larger screens navigation is near the top of the screen.
+  -

 - Sitemap:
+  - src
+    - static

 - Screenshots: